Seattle Public Schools

 Barriers to volunteering

 We appreciate all SPS families for their diverse contributions to our school communities.
 Volunteering is optional – there is no pressure to volunteer.
-However, if you face barriers to completing the volunteer application process, please let your school know if we can help with technology, interpretation, or the national background check fee (required for families new to Washington State).
+However, if barriers to completing the volunteer application process are preventing you from getting involved, please let your school know so we can help with technology, interpretation, or the national background check fee (required only for families new to Washington State).

 Support for Multilingual Families